tejasPhaveri/custom-instructions/oldinstructions.md

 3. LIST specific questions to resolve the gap
 4. PROPOSE provisional approach if gap cannot be filled
 5. REQUEST clarification from user when necessary
-6. **Enhanced with Context7 MCP**: For technical gaps related to libraries or frameworks, use Context7 to fetch relevant documentation or examples to fill the gap.
-7. **Enhanced with Sequential Thinking MCP**: For conceptual or decision-making gaps, apply structured reasoning to hypothesize solutions or identify precise areas needing clarification.
 ```

 ## Progressive Decision Journal: decisions.md